Who we are

-The majority of the population profess faith in Jesus.
+Most of the population professes faith in Jesus.
 However, traditional religion has a strong influence, and some people take part in practices that conflict with religious beliefs.

 But praise God that his word is making a difference!
 Since its completion in 2005, the Kom New Testament has been used enthusiastically in the community.

 Engaging with the scripture has given people a hunger for more, and local churches are expressing the desire for Old Testament portions as well.